voxel51/voxelgpt/README.md

 ### Computer vision queries

-Finally, VoxelGPT can answer general questions in computer vision, machine learning, and data science.
-It can help you to understand basic concepts and overcome data quality issues.
+Finally, VoxelGPT can answer general questions about computer vision, machine learning, and data science.
+It can help you to understand basic concepts and learn how to overcome data quality issues.

 Here's some examples of computer vision queries you can ask VoxelGPT: